 Kirk Stensrud, CEO of Glacial Ridge; Greg Meyers, Emergency Services Manager; and Jeanette Pasche, RN, Infection Control and Employee Health, are just a few of the staff and healthcare team members on Glacial Ridge’s Hospital Emergency Operations Center (EOC) that started planning for this a few weeks ago.
 The COVID-19 EOC team has been meeting daily to prepare for COVID-19 in our community.
 They also talk weekly with public health and law enforcement and remain in constant contact with the Minnesota Department of Health, the Centers for Disease Control, and local and regional healthcare centers.

-Several medical personnel and staff at Glacial Ridge also participate in training drills on a regular basis with the regional and state Emergency Operations Center.
+Several medical personnel and staff at Glacial Ridge also participated in training drills on a regular basis with the regional and state Emergency Operations Center.
 As part of the EOC training, GRHS staff practice and prepare—working from a predetermined plan that they must revise on the fly, drawing from their training and experience, according to the unique circumstances each training situation calls for.

 “The EOC training is very well-coordinated—everyone in the incident command structure has a role and they all know what to do,” said Stensrud.
 “During the training, there are several scenarios.
 To make it even more challenging, the director of the disaster training drill from the state will inject an unknown twist, so we need to develop a new plan for the new situation.”